MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/feature-discovery.md

 ms.author: hvdev
 ms.date: 10/15/2020
 ms.topic: reference
+ms.prod: windows-10-hyperv
 ---

-# Feature and Interface Discovery
+# Feature and Interface Discovery (x64)

 Guest software interacts with the hypervisor through a variety of mechanisms.
 Many of these mirror the traditional mechanisms used by software to interact with the underlying processor.
 As such, these mechanisms are architecture-specific.
 On the x64 architecture, the following mechanisms are used: